elevate your impact

 funding priorities

-For the 2022 grant cycle, the Dee & King Webster Memorial Fund will support educational and out-of-school time opportunities for infants and youth aged 0-18 in the Greater Lawrence communities of Lawrence, Methuen, and Andover.
+The Dee & King Webster Fund for Greater Lawrence will support educational and out-of-school time opportunities for youth (ages 0-8th grade) in the Greater Lawrence communities of Lawrence, Methuen, and Andover.
 The Fund seeks to support organizations that:

-- Respond to community needs with high quality programs for infants and youth in Greater Lawrence.
+• Respond to community needs with high-quality programs for youth in Greater Lawrence.

 Applicants may apply for a grant of up to $40,000, which may be split into two payments over a two-year grant period.